aws-samples/aws-modernization-gitops-with-weaveworks/content/30_workshop_03_grc/091_iam-groups/40_test-cluster-access.md

 ## Using AWS profiles with Kubectl config file

-It is also possible to specify the AWS_PROFILE to uses with the aws-iam-authenticator in the `.kube/config` file, so that it will uses the appropriate profile.
+It is also possible to specify the AWS_PROFILE uses with the aws-iam-authenticator in the `.kube/config` file, so that it will use the appropriate profile.

 ### with dev profile